 - prevent hazards to human health and safety

 - protect the environment

 - protect the collection and treatment facilities against plugging that can cause a health risk

 - prevent violation of the District’s NPDES permit

 The District’s program has successfully reduced and controlled industrial discharges since the EPA mandated regulations were established.

 Note to contractors and business owners

-Please visit the NDSD contractors standard page, or contact Jeff Macfarlane the district's pretreatment coordinator at 801-825-0712 for drawings of a standard sampling manhole, and a typical grease interceptor (grease trap).
+Please visit the NDSD contractors standard page, or contact Jonas Reeder the district's pretreatment coordinator at 801-825-0712 for drawings of a standard sampling manhole, and a typical grease interceptor (grease trap).
 For details on all other manhole specifications, please click here, or contact collections inspector Steve Lamb at 801-825-0712.